nicksspirit/agentic-duo/README.md

 - An environment spec (`environment.yml` or `Dockerfile`)
 - Documentation placeholders to explain your design and demo

+**Important:** Clone or fork this template.
+The fork name MUST be the same as your team name.

 ## 📋 Submission Checklist

 - [ ] All code in `src/` runs without errors
 - [ ] `ARCHITECTURE.md` contains a clear diagram sketch and explanation
 - [ ] `EXPLANATION.md` covers planning, tool use, memory, and limitations
 - [ ] `DEMO.md` links to a 3–5 min video with timestamped highlights

-## 🚀 Getting Started

-1. **Clone / Fork** this template.
-Very Important.
-Fork Name MUST be the same name as the teamn name

 ## 📂 Folder Layout